A beachfront condo on Palm Beach Island has broken ground, and it has a new development group leading the way.

-“3550 South Ocean signifies DDG’s foray into Florida and we couldn’t be more excited to see this project come to life as construction gets underway,” said Joseph A. McMillan, Jr., CEO and Chairman of DDG.
+“3550 South Ocean signifies DDG’s foray into Florida and we couldn’t be more excited to see this project come to life as construction gets underway,” said Joe McMillan, CEO and Chairman of DDG.
 “Between the location, ocean views and selection of amenities, 3550 South Ocean will introduce a new luxury lifestyle to the Palm Beach condominium market.”

 DDG said 3550 South Ocean is 20 percent pre-sold.
 Buyers are required to make a 20 percent deposit, which is less than the 50 percent down required at most condo projects in Miami.